The Sails application object contains all relevant runtime state for a Sails application.

 Most users of the framework will only need to know about the

-The application object has a number of methods and properties which are useful.
+The application object has a number of useful methods and properties.

 The officially supported methods on the